Client profile

 6. What’s the insurance company’s contracted reimbursement rate?

 How does it compare with the Medicare fee schedule?
 Ideally, you want to receive a reimbursement that is at least 100% of the amount Medicare would pay.
-By participating with insurance payers who reimburse below the Medicare rate, you may miss out on the opportunity to fill those appointment slots with self-pay clients or clients whose insurance payers reimburse at higher rates for that same session.
+By participating with insurance panels for therapists who reimburse below the Medicare rate, you may miss out on the opportunity to fill those appointment slots with self-pay clients or clients whose insurance payers reimburse at higher rates for that same session.

 7. Are there requirements and restrictions to receiving reimbursement from the insurance payer?